Knowing God (Deuteronomy 6)

 Jonathan Edwards says, “The Scriptures represent true religion, as being summarily comprehended in love, the chief of the affections, and the fountain of all others.”
 So, Moses says, we aren’t supposed to just understand who God is.
 It’s got to be much more than that.
 It’s meant to transform our entire lives.
 It’s meant to capture our hearts.
 It’s supposed to transform every part of our lives.
 They are to love him totally.
 Later on, Jesus affirmed this as the first, greatest, and most important commandment, so it’s very important that we pay attention to it.

 You see here that the relationship that we have with God is intensely personal.
 What Moses calls us to is not mere outward obedience.
 I’ve had jobs in which I’ve done my part.
 I’ve worked all day and given my best effort, but at the end of the day I was glad to walk away.
-They had my work but they didn’t have my heart.
+They had my work, but they didn’t have my heart.
 Moses here says it’s not to be like that.
 You’re not to go through the motions with God.
 It’s not even enough to do the right things.
 You’ve also got to have the right heart.
-It’s not just outward obedience.
+Obeying outwardly is not enough.
 It’s about heartfelt love and the commitment of the whole person.

 I was listening to a book this week.
 The author talked about his favorite radio station in Atlanta.
 It plays some good music.
 Some of the lyrics really aren’t that good.
-But then they’ll insert something they call an “inspirational vitamin.”
+However, they will introduce what they refer to as an "inspirational vitamin."

 The thing I find most interesting however is how they wedge the Inspirational Vitamin into their normal programming.
 What often happens is that right before they transition to the spiritual segment of the show they play some sort of [rap] song…Then they do the Bible verse and then they go back to booty music when it’s over…